Dalai Lama turns 90, urges compassion and peace in birthday message

 The message was released as celebrations began in Dharamshala, Himachal Pradesh, ahead of the spiritual leader’s birthday.

+Speaking at a long life prayer ceremony at Tsuglagkhang, his main temple in McLeodganj, the Dalai Lama addressed speculation about his succession, saying he hopes to live another 30 to 40 years

+.
+“Looking at the many prophecies, I feel I have the blessings of Avalokiteshvara.
+I have done my best so far.
+I hope to still live for 30–40 years more.
+Your prayers have borne fruit so far,” he said.

-It comes shortly after the 14th Dalai Lama confirmed that the centuries-old institution of the Dalai Lama would continue beyond his lifetime.
-In a statement issued on July 1, he affirmed that the authority to decide his successor lies solely with the Gaden Phodrang Trust, the official office of the Dalai Lama.
+Just days earlier, the Dalai Lama had confirmed that the centuries-old institution would continue, stating that the authority to decide his successor rests solely with the Gaden Phodrang Trust, his official office.

 Birthday wishes pour in